DiegoSalazar/RedditPostClassifierBot/README.md

 ```

 Arguments:
- - `trials` is an integer specify how many pages to paginate to.
+ - `trials` is an integer to specify how many pages to paginate to.
 Default: 10
  - `per_page` is how many posts to fetch from each page.
 Default: 200
  - `debug` toggles `puts`ing out what page it's currently classifying.
+Default: true

 You can also customize what classes i.e. pages and/or subreddits, the trainer will use for classification by modifying the `RedditPostClassifierBot::RedditTrainer::CLASSES` hash where the keys are the classifications and the values are the relative path to the page to fetch from.